AppActivist/AppActivist/README.md

 - 👋 Hi, I’m @AppActivist
-- 👀 I’m interested in Creative Technology
+- 👀 I’m interested in Coding and Robotics
 - 🌱 I’m currently learning Software Development
 - 💞️ I’m looking to collaborate on Innovative Projects
 - 📫 How to reach me dev@edivision24.com